SFULibrary/islandora_rest_ingester/README.md

 ## Development and feedback

+* If you discover a bug, or have a use case not documented here, open an issue.
-Bug reports, use cases and suggestions are welcome.
-If you want to open a pull request, please open an issue first.
+* If you want to open a pull request, open an issue first.
+  * Check code style with `./vendor/bin/phpcs --standard=PSR2 src
+  * Use the pull request template.

 ## License